Adam Edelman: Skeleton

 Edelman entered the final days of 2018 Olympic qualification outside of qualification position, needing two medal performances in the Lake Placid North American Cup races to jump up the ranking table.
 He secured Israel's first sliding sport Olympic berth by earning a fifth place medal in both races.

 Edelman competed for Israel at the 2018 Winter Olympics in PyeongChang, South Korea, finishing in 28th place.

 Edelman competed in two World Championships for Israel, and retired from skeleton as Israel's most decorated slider, winning four Israeli national titles and two medals in IBSF-sanctioned international competition, the most of any Israeli sliding sport athlete.

 Bobsled

-Post-skeleton, Edelman dedicated his efforts to qualifying an Israeli bobsled team for the 2022 Beijing Olympics.
-Neither the two-man nor four-man team qualified.
-He is now focused on qualifying a team for the 2026 Olympics.
+Post-skeleton, Edelman unsuccessfully attempted to qualify an Israeli bobsled team for the 2022 Beijing Olympics.

-In February 2021 Edelman placed second at a locally organized international bobsleigh competition, considered Israel's first bobsleigh podium in international competition.
-At the 2021 Korea Cup, Edelman's team secured Israel's highest IBSF sanctioned bobsleigh result, placing fourth out of six entrants.
+In 2023, five of Edelman's teammates were drafted to serve in the Israel Defense Forces in the Gaza War (2023-present).
+Edelman strung together a season by bringing in new athletes in each race for the IBSF North American Circuit, ultimately winning Israel's first ever sanctioned Bobsleigh podium.

 Edelman is a recipient of Jew in the City's Orthodox Jewish All Star award.
 Some of his equipment is on display at the Jewish Sports Hall of Fame in Commack, NY.